The Tuesday Crisis

 Why This Matters

 Tuesday crises happen every week.
-Supply chains don't operate on a weekly cadence — they're continuous.
+Supply chains don't operate on a weekly cadence, they're continuous.
 Planning systems that only run on schedule leave a gap between reality and response.
-Continuous planning eliminates the gap.
+The Decision Stream eliminates the gap by treating every relevant change as a new decision to route through AIIO.

 Eliminate the Tuesday crisis

-See how continuous planning responds to disruptions in real-time.
+See how continuous planning responds to disruptions in real time, across all six decision domains.